 There are some matters that DACSSA cannot assist with however we will always take time to hear about the issues you’re experiencing and connect you with an appropriate referral service who may be better positioned to meet your needs.

-Please also refer to Other Disability Support Resources on this website.
+Please also refer to Other Useful Contacts on this website.

 - Integrity: We build relationships of trust and are accountable for our actions.

 - Client focused: Our approach is person centred, collaborative and strengths based.